 Necessity is the mother of all invention, right?
-You know that goes for toddler activities too?
+You know that goes for toddler activities too, right?
 Well, I do.
-Because sometimes the best activities result from the most mundane things.
+Because sometimes the best kids activities result from the most mundane things.

 I realized my ice maker was jammed.
 Dang it.
 I really wanted ice in my water.
 It was an ice cubes required kind of day and I know you’ve had a day like that.
 I needed to dump the ice cube maker out but wait…why waste good ice?

 I took that ice cube maker and dumped it into a storage tub.
-I figured it was a pretty safe assumption that my kids were going to go nuts for painting ice cubes.
+I figured it was a pretty safe assumption that my kids were going to absolutely love painting ice cubes.

 Spoiler alert: I was right.
 They loved this.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.